 As previously mentioned, an overactive immune system is the root cause of Grave’s disease.
 In this condition, the immune system creates an antibody known as thyroid-stimulating immunoglobulin (TSI).
 The antibody attaches to thyroid cells where it acts similarly to TSH, stimulating thyroid hormone production.
 Specifically, Grave’s disease causes a relative increase of T3 levels in comparison with T4.

 It is unclear exactly what triggers the immune system to behave in this way.
-However, scientists believe that a combination of genetic and environmental factors are at play.
+However, scientists believe that a combination of genetic and environmental factors is at play.
 What we do know is that the following risk factors can increase one’s chances of developing Grave’s disease:

 - Being aged 30–60